cst1201-d644-sp2016/Syllabus/README.md

       - the make-up is scheduled prior to the next class.
   - No make-ups will be given for quizzes.

-## Closed labs
-Lab assignments will be done in groups of two students.

 ## Academic Violations

 The instructor of the course has the authority to give a grade of **F** if the